Getting children back into school after emergencies

 Debris of large boulders and tree logs are also scattered in school grounds, posing risks to students.
 This requires the rental of heavy clearing equipment.

 Some students who were displaced by the Marawi Crisis were transferred to these schools in Lanao del Norte and Lanao del Sur.
+(READ: Lost my school in Marawi, and again due to Vinta)

 Education remains our top priority.
 Help us Rebuild after Vinta.
 These children need us now more than ever.